UniversalDependencies/docs/treebanks/pl_pdb/index.md

 The PDB-UD treebank consists of 22,152 sentences (350K tokens) from [Polish National Corpus](http://nkjp.pl), [Europarl](http://www.statmt.org/europarl), [DGT-Translation Memory](https://ec.europa.eu/jrc/en/language-technologies/dgt-translation-memory), [OPUS](http://opus.nlpl.eu), [Pelcra Parallel Corpus](http://metashare.dfki.de/repository/browse/pelcra-polish-english-parallel-corpus-of-literary-works-cc-by/e99fa4c063f111e2bff4525400d761472dc239ffeb6f47bda0553af53ddd5ef0/), [CDSCorpus](http://zil.ipipan.waw.pl/Scwad/CDSCorpus) and literature.
 PDB-UD is an extended and corrected version of the Polish SZ-UD treebank (release 1.2 to 2.3).

-The morphological, syntactic and semantic annotation of the PDB-UD treebank is rule-based converted from PDB 2.0 data.
+The morphological, syntactic and semantic annotation of the PDB-UD treebank is rule-based, converted from PDB 2.0 data.

 The PDB-UD treebank contains enhanced graphs, i.e. trees with enhanced edges encoding the shared dependents and the shared governors of coordinated conjuncts (9141 PDB-UD trees contain enhanced edges).

 ## Acknowledgments

+We want to thank all contributors to the original Polish Dependency Bank 2.0, as well as the supporting and founding institutions:

+* The development of the PDB-UD treebank (v2.18) was funded by the Polish Ministry of Science and Higher Education as part of the investment in the [CLARIN-PL](https://clarin-pl.eu//) research infrastructure (CLARIN Quintus, grant number: 2024/WK/01).
+* This work was supported by COST Action CA21167 - Universality, diversity and idiosyncrasy in language technology ([UniDive](https://unidive.lisn.upsaclay.fr)).
+* The development of the PDB-UD treebank (v2.13) was funded by Digital Research Infrastructure for the Arts and Humanities DARIAH-PL (project no. POIR.04.02.00-00-D006/20-00).
-We want to thank all of the original Polish Dependency Bank 2.0 contributors.
-The development of the PDB-UD treebank (v2.5) was founded by the Polish Ministry of Science and Higher Education as part of the investment in the CLARIN-PL research infrastructure.
-The development of the PDB-UD treebank (v2.13) was founded by Digital Research Infrastructure for the Arts and Humanities DARIAH-PL (project no. POIR.04.02.00-00-D006/20-00).
+* The development of the PDB-UD treebank (v2.5) was funded by the Polish Ministry of Science and Higher Education as part of the investment in the CLARIN-PL research infrastructure.